Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Results

+In order to understand the origin of the peaks and of the blue shift, we analyze the bands involved in the transitions.

-Since in the GW electronic structure there is an interchange of the ordering of the bands, in the following, when we talk about the electronic bands we will refer to the original order obtained in the DFT, to avoid confusion in the analysis of the excitons.
-The first direct exciton at 2.15 eV, is dark and twice degenerate, and it is mainly due to the transition between the HOMO-1 and the LUMO at the {\bf K} point, with a binding energy of 0.92 eV.
-The first visible exciton, also twice degenerate, appears at 2.21 eV and is characterized by a binding energy E$_b$ = 0.86 eV.
+Since, as mentioned, there is an interchange of the ordering of the GW bands, in the following, when we talk about the electronic bands involved in the excitonic transitions, we refer to the original DFT order.
+This is to avoid confusion in the analysis of the excitons.
+The first direct exciton at 2.15 eV, is dark and double degenerate, and it is mainly due to the transition between the HOMO-1 and the LUMO at the {\bf K} point, with a binding energy of 0.64 eV.
+The first visible exciton, also twice degenerate, appears at 2.21 eV and is characterized by a binding energy E$_b$ = 0.59 eV.
 It involves the same bands of the two lowest dark excitons.
-Notice that these binding energies are larger than those of the isolated WS$_2$ even if the presence of the AlN layer increases the screening of the electron-hole interaction.
-This is in part due to the change in the lattice constant passing from WS$_2$ to the AlNWS$_2$ structure, which creates a small compressive strain on WS$_2$.
-In fact, the decrease of the lattice constant of the WS$_2$ in the bilayer configuration, due to the lattice mismatch, produces a larger binding energy of the excitons, as we verified using for AlNWS$_2$ the same lattice constant of the isolated WS$_2$.
-In this test-case, the exciton binding energy of AlNWS$_2$ comes out lower than that of the isolated WS$_2$, as expected because of the increased screening due to the presence of AlN.
-The peak around 2.65 eV, the so-called C exciton, see Fig.~\ref{fig:AlN/WS2_excitons} \textcolor{red}, belongs to transition at K between the third band below the highest valence band (HOMO-2) and the second conduction band (LUMO+1), and it also has double degeneration.
-We analyzed the first excitons of the AlNWS$_2$ in terms of valence-conduction transitions and found that the first ten excitons all correspond to excitation in the WS$_2$, see Fig.~\ref{fig:AlN/WS2_excitons}.
-The main two differences with WS$_2$ are that the exciton are slightly shifted in energy and that new intra-layer states between AlN and WS$_2$ appear at an energy corresponding to the $A'$ states around 2.40~eV.
+The exciton binding energy is smaller than that of the isolated WS$_2$ (0.64 eV) due to the presence of the AlN layer that increases the screening of the electron-hole interaction.
+This reduction of the binding energy contributes to the blue shift of the excitons.
+The peak around 2.65 eV belongs to transition at K between the third band below the highest valence band (HOMO-2) and the second conduction band (LUMO+1), and it also has double degeneration.
+An analysis of the first ten excitons (most of them degenerate) of the AlN/WS$_2$ in terms of valence-conduction transitions shows that all correspond to excitation involving just WS$_2$ states.
+In fact the lowest inter-layer states between AlN and WS$_2$ appear at an energy corresponding to the $A'$ states around 2.40~eV.
 These states are not visible in the spectra due to their very small dipole moment.
-By comparing the AlNWS$_2$ spectra with those of the isolated AlN and WS$_2$ (see Fig.\ref{fig:AlN/WS2_RPA_opticalcond}) we can see that the dominant contribution comes from WS$_2$.
-In fact, AlN contribution is limited to the high energy region because of the large optical gap of about 4.6 eV\cite{prete2020giant}.
+By comparing the AlN/WS$_2$ spectra with those of the isolated AlN and WS$_2$ (see Fig.\ref{fig:AlN/WS2_RPA_opticalcond}) we can conclude that the dominant contribution comes from WS$_2$.
+AlN contribution is limited to the high energy region due to the large optical gap of about 4.6 eV\cite{prete2020giant} but, indirectly, affects the WS$_2$ through the increase of the screening and, as we will discuss in the next section, through the lattice mismatch.